martinmoene/indirect-value-lite/README.md

 indirect_value: Ensure protection against reentrancy [TODO]
 indirect_value: Ensure protection against self-assign
 indirect_value: Ensure using source copier when copying
-indirect_value: Ensure working with an incomplete type [TODO] make_indirect_value(): Allows to in-place construct an indirect value from parameters allocate_indirect_value(): Allows to in-place construct an indirect value from parameters, with given allocator swap(): Allows to swap
+indirect_value: Ensure working with an incomplete type make_indirect_value(): Allows to in-place construct an indirect value from parameters allocate_indirect_value(): Allows to in-place construct an indirect value from parameters, with given allocator swap(): Allows to swap